samegens/samtris-rust/README.md

 ## TODO

-- Add high score screen
+- Add enter high score screen
+- Add score when soft/hard dropping
+- Add sound
+- Add music
 - Find out if an integration test can be written that covers main and SdlDisplay.